Skip to content

 The full picture

-The town itself is walkable, centered around Quinta Avenida (Fifth Avenue), a pedestrian street lined with restaurants, bars, and shops.
-Beachfront resorts line the coast in both directions, many with dedicated wedding departments that handle everything from ceremony setup to cake design.
-For couples who want a turn-key tropical wedding with minimal planning stress, the all-inclusive resort route in Playa is hard to beat.
+The town itself is walkable, centered around Quinta Avenida (Fifth Avenue), a pedestrian street lined with restaurants, bars, and boutique shops that comes alive every evening.
+Beachfront resorts line the coast in both directions, many with dedicated wedding departments that handle everything from ceremony setup and floral design to cake, catering, and photography.
+For couples who want a turn-key tropical wedding with minimal planning stress, the all-inclusive resort route in Playa is hard to beat — packages start as low as three thousand dollars for a basic ceremony and scale up to include welcome dinners, group excursions, and multi-day celebrations.

-But the real magic of this region is the cenotes — natural limestone sinkholes filled with crystal-clear freshwater, surrounded by jungle.
+But the real magic of this region is the cenotes — natural limestone sinkholes filled with crystal-clear freshwater, surrounded by jungle canopy, with shafts of light filtering through openings above.
 A cenote ceremony is unlike anything available in other beach destinations, and the photographs are extraordinary.
-Several cenotes near Playa del Carmen are set up for private events and offer a mystical, otherworldly alternative to a standard beach ceremony.
+Several cenotes near Playa del Carmen are set up for private events with wooden platforms, ambient lighting, and sound systems, offering a mystical, otherworldly alternative to a standard beach ceremony that guests will talk about for years.

 Legal